 With the basic dos and don’ts of how to use your washing machine covered, doing the laundry should now be a lot simpler.

-For more information on washing machine settings and cycles, click here and don’t forget to download our handy infographic for free so you have a visual reminder of what to do next time you’re ready to empty the laundry basket.
+Click here for more information on washing machine cycles, and don’t forget to download our handy infographic for free so you have a visual reminder of what to do next time you’re ready to empty the laundry basket.